stephen29xie/airflow-workflows/presentation/lunch_and_learn.md

 1. **Scheduler**

 	The scheduler reads from the metadata database and checks the status of tasks and decides what needs to be done and in what order.
 The scheduler has a "heartbeat", and at each heartbeat it loads all the DAGs again to run.
-The default value is a heartbeat every 5 seconds and any new development changes will be picked up.
+The default value is a heartbeat every 5 seconds and any new development changes will be picked up if there are any.
+This makes integrating new code seamless.

 1. **Executor**